exoplatform/exo-documentation/docs/Configuration.rst

 -  Must end with a lowercase letter or number.

 .. note:: Some components that leverage GateIn depend on usernames being all
           lowercase.
-Therefore, we recommended to use a **lowercase username only**.
+Therefore, we require to use a **lowercase username only**.

 If you want to validate that username format is email-like, you could